zerodaycode/Canyon-SQL/README.md

 ```

 > Note: For now, when you use joins, you will need to create a new model with the columns in both tables (in case that you desire the data in such columns), but just follows the habitual process with the CanyonMapper.
 It will try to retrieve the data for every field declared.
-If you don't declare a field that is in the open clause, in this case (*), that field wont be retrieved.
+If you don't declare a field that is in the open clause, in this case (*), that field won't be retrieved.
 No problem.
-But if you have fields that aren't mapp
+But if you have fields that aren't map
 able with some column in the database, the program will panic.

 ## More examples

 If you want to see more examples, you can take a look into the `tests` folder, at the root of this repository.
-Every avaliable database operation is tested there, so you can use it to find the usage of the described operations in the documentation metioned above
+Every available database operation is tested there, so you can use it to find the usage of the described operations in the documentation mentioned above

 ## Contributing to CANYON-SQL